cheeeeeeery/cheeeeeeery/README.md

 - Hi, I’m @cheeeeeeery,
-- I'm an interdisciplinary artist, designer, a messy coder, and a translater.
+- I'm an interdisciplinary artist, designer, messy coder, translator and a machine fixer.
 - You can find my works on my website: https://naisyuanye.com/
 - I’m looking to collaborate on anything!
 Or just make friends:D